 The Company established the Nomination and Compensation Advisory Committee as a discretionary advisory body to the Board of Directors.
 The Advisory Committee, inquiring from the Board of Directors, deliberates, reports to the Board of Directors, and monitors matters related to the nomination of Directors and Executive Officers and the director remuneration system.
 The committee consists of not less than three and not more than six Directors, appointed by resolution of the Board of Directors.
-From the viewpoint of enhancing objectivity and transparency in decision-making, the committee comprises a majority of independent Outside Directors and is chaired by an independent Outside Director.
+From the viewpoint of enhancing objectivity and transparency in decision-making, the committee comprises a majority of independent Outside Directors.